mit-dormcon/t-rex/README.md

 - `Event Location`: Location of the event
 - `Start Time and Date`: Start time in EDT formatted as `MM/DD/YYYY HH:MM`, in 24-hour time
 - `End Time and Date`: End time in EDT formatted as `MM/DD/YYYY HH:MM`, in 24-hour time
+- `Event Description`: A longer description of the event
 - `Published`: Set to either `TRUE` or `FALSE`.
 Events not set to `TRUE` are not published to the API